serena0012/serena0012/README.md

 - JSON
 - Mysql

- 🌱 I’m currently learning C programming language
+ 🌱 I’m currently learning Javascript
 You can reach me on +2349032369185,  jonathangnenga@gmail.com